OfqualGovUK/ofqual-standards-patterns/.github/ISSUE_TEMPLATE/request-a-feature.md

 **Please confirm the below**

-- [ ] I have checked through the issues on the repository and this has not already been suggested
+- [ ] I have checked through the requests on the repository and this has not already been suggested